Data-Driven, Non-Partisan Index Measures Lawmakers’ Ability to Work Across Party Lines

 Congressman Brian Fitzpatrick (PA-01), Vice Chair of the Problem Solvers Caucus and a member of the Congressional Civility and Respect Caucus, was recently named one of the most bipartisan members of the 115th Congress according to a non-partisan ranking.

-Washington, DC – Congressman Brian Fitzpatrick (PA-01) released the following statement following the State of the Union:
+Congressman Brian Fitzpatrick issued the following statement on the conclusion of the Mueller investigation: